xavierchia/xavierchia.github.io/help.md

 ## Why me?

-* I've built and sold [multiple profitable businesses](/about).
+* I've built and sold multiple profitable businesses.
 I've also been brainstorming, researching, and sharing business ideas [every week](https://brainstorms.substack.com) for more than two years now.
-* I've 5 newsletters to 1000+ subscribers and one to 10,000+ subscribers.
+* I've grown 5 newsletters to 1000+ subscribers and one to 10,000+ subscribers.
 I've experimented with dozens of growth channels, formats, and monetization methods.
 Along the way I learned a ton about what's working and what isn't.
 * I've grown my [Twitter account](https://twitter.com/jakobgreenfeld) to 12,000+ followers and made countless invaluable connections along the way.
 I've done this by authentically sharing my journey, not through cheap growth hacks.
 * My [essays](/articles) are regularly read by tens of thousands of people.
 * I built 5 profitable businesses and made over $100,000 leveraging my web scraping skills.
 I'm also teaching a popular [web scraping course](https://jakobgreenfeld.gumroad.com/l/scraping).